Welcome to the Sturdivant Island Tuna Tournament homepage. It is with great pride that we bring to you Maine

 The SITT nomination was submitted by the Southern Maine Community College Foundation, with letters of support from Northern Maine and Washington County Community Colleges.
 A huge thank-you to those organizations that nominated us for this esteemed honor.

 Our Contributions to the Community

-With the help of tournament participants and generous sponsors, SITT has made nearly $500,000 in charitable
+With the help of tournament participants and generous sponsors, SITT has made well over $500,000 in charitable

 For information regarding the various Maine Community College scholarships we fund please visit our Links page!